Our Newfoundland Ponies

 MARE NPS #706 (born 2012)

 VPF Winsome Dream, (affectionately nicknamed 'Dooba') was born here on the farm.
 She's a color changer like her dad, which means her coat changes with the season - sometimes she's black, sometimes she's blue roan, sometimes she's caught between the two.
 Born with primitive webbing on her forehead, dorsal stripe, barring on her withers and legs, it comes and goes with her coat of many colors.
 A big mare, she stands 14.1hh.
 Winsome is also our herd clown.
 Winsome gave birth to her first foal on 7/1/20, and like her dam, Winsome is an excellent mother.
 Winsome lives at one of our associate farms.
-New breeders of Newfoundland Ponies, Winsome will have her foals there, kicking off their breeding program.
+In 2023, she was bred to stallion Buckleberry's Dandy Little Clipper but slipped her foal.
+We will be breeding her to Ammy.

 Winsome's Family Tree